sharontherese/latin-mass-funeral/config/_default/content/Other Resources/other-resources.md

 \[7\] “Marriage Ceremonies during the Forbidden Time (Tempus Clausum).” _American Ecclesiastical Review_, vol. 22, 1900, [https://books.google.com/books?id=qdAoAAAAYAAJ](https://books.google.com/books?id=qdAoAAAAYAAJ "https://books.google.com/books?id=qdAoAAAAYAAJ").

 \[8\] Catholic Church. _The Roman Missal for the Use of the Laity : Containing the Masses Appointed to Be Said throughout the Year_.
 London: P. Keating, Brown, 1806. _Internet Archive_, [http://archive.org/details/a550137400unknuoft](http://archive.org/details/a550137400unknuoft "http://archive.org/details/a550137400unknuoft").

+\[9\] Coakley, Thomas F. 1880-1951. _The Nuptial Mass: Explanation of the Beautiful Rites and Ceremonies of a Catholic Wedding /_.
+Catholic Truth Society, 1939.